codingbelief/arm-architecture-reference-manual-for-armv8-a/chapter_d4/d41_about_the_virtual_memory_system_architecture_v_.md

 | For EL2 or EL3 | If the controlling TBI bit for the address being loaded into the PC is set to 1, then bits[63:56] of the PC are forced to be 0x00. |

+The AddrTop() pseudocode function shows the algorithm determining the most significant bit of the VA, and therefore whether the virtual address is using tagging.
+For the EL1&0 translation regime, this pseudocode includes the selection between TTBR0_EL1 and TTBR1_EL1 described in Selection between TTBR0 and TTBR1 on page D4-1670.